Abraham Morris WIlliams

 Mr. Abraham Morris Williams was the first African-American admitted to the Sangamon County Bar.
 Williams was originally from Virginia and began his Illinois life working as a cobbler.

-Once Williams realized that a legal profession would provide great opportunities for himself.
-Williams graduated from the Hampton Institute and eventually passed the examination to be admitted to the bar.
-Not only was Williams the first black attorney in Sangamon County, but he also was one of the most successful and recognized attorney in the area.
+Once Williams realized that a legal profession would provide great opportunities for himself, Williams graduated from the Hampton Institute and eventually passed the examination to be admitted to the bar.
+Not only was Williams the first black attorney in Sangamon County, but he also was one of the most successful and recognized attorneys in the area.

-Williams, who paid very close attention to the details of his clients, spent a lot of time reading many diverse books of law as well as being fluent in several languages (specific languages not mentioned).
+Williams, who paid very close attention to the details of his clients, spent a lot of time reading many diverse books of law as well as being fluent in several languages.
 His qualities of being a strong orator and pleader helped him build a large and beneficial practice for people of all races.

 Williams also dedicated a lot of his work and time to help the oppressed people of Sangamon County.
-Williams was very prideful that he broke several barriers and became the first black attorney of Sangamon County.
+Williams took pride in the fact that he broke several barriers and became the first black attorney of Sangamon County.

-Many building such as the Williams Building, the Brown Hotel, and the Knights and Daughters of Honor Temple were named after Williams for his great work.
-Williams’s law office was located at 122 South 11th Street, in Springfield, Illinois.
+Many buildings such as the Williams Building, the Brown Hotel, and the Knights and Daughters of Honor Temple were named after Williams for his great work.
+His law office was located at 122 South 11th Street, in Springfield, Illinois.

 Williams practiced law in Sangamon County for 29 years.
 He studied law at Harlan Law School as well as the University of Michigan.
 Williams was eventually admitted to the Sangamon County Bar on October 2nd, 1907.